Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

-Now can continue with the proof of \cref{lem:3Vpropertiesab}.
+Now we can continue with the proof of \cref{lem:3Vpropertiesab}.
 We consider cases depending on which step of the algorithm ran in this iteration of the while loop.

 \textit{If Step~\ref{3Vstep_GrCycle} or Step~\ref{3Vstep_equalVinPool} is executed:} For each agent $i \in N$ we have $v_i(X'_i)\geq v_i(X_i)$.
-Therefore, by the induction hypothesis, it suffices to consider the case of an agent $j$ that went from $|X_j|=2$ (and for which \cref{prop:b} was satisfied) to $|X'_j|=1$ (where now \cref{prop:a} must be satisfied).
+Therefore, by the induction hypothesis, it suffices to consider the case of an agent $j$ that goes from $|X_j|=2$ (and for which \cref{prop:b} was satisfied) to $|X'_j|=1$ (where now \cref{prop:a} must be satisfied).
 Since in these steps we are considering the \regplus $\Grplus(\X)$, this only happens when $v_j(X'_j) \geq \frac32 v_j(X_j)$.
 This establishes \cref{prop:a}, and thus both properties are satisfied.

-\textit{If Step~\ref{3Vstep_swap1To1} is executed:} Consider the agent $i \in N$ whose bundle was updated in this step, and notice that $v_i(X_i')\geq v_i(X_i)$.
-By \cref{prop:a} which is satisfied in $\X$ by the induction hypothesis, and since $|X'_i|=1$, \cref{prop:a,prop:b} are satisfied in $\X'$ also.
-Since $|X'_i|=1$, every other agent $j \in N$ is EFX towards agent $i$, and so \cref{prop:a,prop:b} are satisfied for those agents as well.
+\textit{If Step~\ref{3Vstep_swap1To1} is executed:} Consider the agent $i \in N$ whose bundle gets updated in this step, and notice that $v_i(X_i')\geq v_i(X_i)$. {Thus, \cref{prop:a} (and, trivially, \cref{prop:b}) for agent $i$, which is satisfied in $\X$ by the induction hypothesis, is maintained for $i$ in $\X'$ as well.} Since $|X'_i|=1$, every other agent $j \in N$ is EFX towards agent $i$, and so \cref{prop:a,prop:b} in $\X'$ are satisfied for those agents as well.

-\textit{If Step~\ref{3Vstep_swap2To1} is executed:} Consider the agent $i \in N$ whose bundle was updated in this step.
+\textit{If Step~\ref{3Vstep_swap2To1} is executed:} Consider the agent $i \in N$ whose bundle gets updated in this step.
 By \cref{prop:b} which holds by the induction hypothesis, agent $i$ was $2/3$-EFX towards any other agent $j \in N$ in $\X$.
 Since $v_i(X'_i) \geq \frac{3}{2}v_i(X_i)$, agent $i$ is EFX towards any other agent in $\X'$, which implies \cref{prop:a,prop:b} for agent $i$.
-Since $|X'_i|=1$, every other agent $j \in N$ is EFX towards agent $i$, and so \cref{prop:a,prop:b} are satisfied for those agents as well.
+Since $|X'_i|=1$, every other agent $j \in N$ is EFX towards agent $i$, and so \cref{prop:a,prop:b} in $\X'$ are satisfied for those agents as well.